 This Tutorial Explains The Types of Machine Learning i.e. Supervised, Unsupervised, Reinforcement & Semi-Supervised Learning With Simple Examples.
 You Will Also Learn Differences Between Supervised Vs Unsupervised Learning:

-In the Previous Tutorial, we have learned about Machine Learning, its working, and applications.
+In the Previous Tutorial, we learned about Machine Learning, its working, and its applications.
 We have also seen a comparison of Machine Learning Vs Artificial Intelligence.

 Machine Learning is a field of science that deals with computer programs learning through experience and predicting the output.